IIFabixn/simple-asset-placer/README.md

 - ✅ Verify there are multiple assets visible in the current filtered view
 - ✅ Try filtering by category to narrow down assets for cycling

+### **Numeric Input Not Working**
+- ✅ Ensure you're in Placement Mode or Transform Mode (not idle)
+- ✅ Press a transform key first (Q, E, W, A, S, D, Page Up/Down, etc.)
+- ✅ Check overlay for numeric input feedback
+- ✅ Only digits, decimal point (.), and minus (-) are accepted
+- ✅ Press Enter to confirm, ESC to cancel
+- ✅ Some keys may conflict with Godot shortcuts - try in Transform Mode

+### **Undo/Redo Not Working**
+- ✅ Verify you're using Godot's standard undo/redo shortcuts (Ctrl+Z / Ctrl+Shift+Z)
+- ✅ Check Godot's History panel to see tracked actions
+- ✅ Ensure you confirmed the action (left-click or Enter), not canceled (ESC)
+- ✅ Only completed placements and transformations create undo entries
+- ✅ Check Output panel for any error messages about undo system

 ### **Performance Issues**
 - ✅ Clear thumbnail cache if using many large assets (Settings tab)
 - ✅ Reduce grid extent value if grid overlay causes lag